shadowman/omni-metric/README.md

 https://miro.com/app/board/uXjVOdNGlQs=/

+# Docs

+We store documentation related to the project under the folder [docs/](./docs)

 # Definitions

 - Deployment Frequency: addresses minimizing the batch size in a project (reducing it is a central element of the Lean paradigm).
 As this is hard to measure in software, they took the deployment frequency of software to production as a proxy.